leakyrelu/caarlos0.github.com/_posts/2017-03-04-distributed-locks-redis.md

 worked as expected, we shipped it to production.

 After that, we decided to also change all other apps using the previous version of our API.
-We opened pull requests for all of them, and there are still some apps' deployment to production pending, but, in a sandbox environment they all worked very well.
+We opened pull requests for all of them, tested in sandbox, and, finally, put them in production.
+Success!

 [Redisson]: https://github.com/redisson/redisson